-Understanding the embroidery glossary is important, not only for the personal satisfaction but for a more productive and easy-going embroidery fun!
+Understanding the embroidery glossary is essential, not only for personal satisfaction but for a more productive and easy-going embroidery fun!

 Are you looking for a new embroidery machine?
-Check out my guide and compare machines here:
+Check out my guide and compare tools here:

 Embroidery Terms Glossary for Beginners

 Here are the most important embroidery words in an easy to follow embroidery terms glossary:

 Applique – This technique involves trimming or decorating cut from one piece of fabric and then stitching it onto another.
 The embroidery design is usually cut from the fabric and stitched onto the completed product.

 Backing – The material used for support and to keep the project secure.
 This is placed underneath of the embroidered design.